Easy DIY Potato Barrels can be put together and planted in an afternoon.

-- Place about 6 to 10 inches of prepared soil in the potato barrel.
+- Place soil about 6 to 10 inches deep layer of soil in the potato barrel.

 - lay the potatoes on top of the soil.

-- Layer a few inches of soil over them.
+- Layer about 6 inches of soil over them.

 - Let the potato plants form long stems (about 6 inches) and then fill the barrel with soil until only a couple of inches of potato stem remains above ground.